-1. Lisa Cotter is a nationally sought-after speaker on the topics of relationships, femininity and living life with excellence.
-While balancing sound theology with humor and practical insights, Lisa inspires audiences of all ages.
-She is a graduate of Benedictine College; since 2007, she and her husband, Kevin, have served FOCUS as a family.
-Lisa and Kevin are the co-authors of “Dating Detox: 40 Days of Perfecting Love in an Imperfect World” (to be published January 2017).
+1. Lisa Cotter is a Catholic speaker, author, and podcaster on the topics of relationships, femininity, and living life with excellence.
+She and her husband, Kevin, have served FOCUS (Fellowship of Catholic University Students) as a family.
+Lisa and Kevin are the co-authors of “Dating Detox: 40 Days of Perfecting Love in an Imperfect World” and co-hosts of the How-to Catholic podcast.
 Lisa is the founder of Made to Magnify, a ministry with a mission to help people become saints — because it’s worth it.
 (That’s the gist, now on to the non-official stuff.)

 2. I married “the hot boy who goes to youth group”… at least that’s what my friends who knew him before I did called him.
 You can read our love story on my blog or you can watch part of it from the Beloved series below!
 We’ve been married for 11 years and I love him more now than ever.
 Yes, marriage is awesome.